KittyCAD/modeling-app/docs/kcl/lastSegY.md

 ---
 title: "lastSegY"
-excerpt: "Extract the &#x27;y&#x27; axis value of the last line segment in the provided 2-d"
+excerpt: "Extract the 'y' axis value of the last line segment in the provided 2-d"
 layout: manual
 ---